haskell-chinese-working-gorup/ghc-users-guide/content-chinese/using-warnings.rst

        single: missing methods, warning
        single: methods, missing

-    This option is on by default, and warns you whenever an instance declaration is missing one or more methods, and the corresponding class declaration has no default declaration for them.
+    该选项默认是开启的, and warns you whenever an instance declaration is missing one or more methods, and the corresponding class declaration has no default declaration for them.